Hawking radiation from a hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole: Charged spin half particle emission from the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole

-The variation of Hawking temperature near the event horizon of the black hole with the values of different parameters is shown in Fig.(\ref{fig:Haw}).
-It is seen that the Hawking temperature decreases with increasing values of the event horizon and shifts towards its positive value as the value of the angular momentum increases at fixed values of magnetic mass, the black hole's charge, and the cosmological constant which simply implies that the Hawking temperature is affected by the black hole's parameters like the angular momentum, the magnetic mass, the charge of the black hole, and the cosmological constant.
-Fig.(\ref{fig:cosmo}) shows the plot displaying the variation of the Hawking radiation as the event horizon for various values of the cosmological constants whereas the Fig. (\ref{fig:magmass}) shows the plot for the Hawking versus the event horizon for the various values of the magnetic masses.
-The typical plot shown in (\ref{fig:charge}) displays the variation of the Hawking temperature as the event horizons for different values of electric and magnetic charges.
-The Hawking temperature starts increasing exponentially and decays after reaching a maximum point at the various charges.\\ To get the specific heat, $C_{H}$ of the HNKNK-AdS black hole, we obtain the black hole mass from $\Delta |_{r=r_h}=0$ as
+The Hawking temperature variation near the black hole's event horizon concerning different parameters is shown in \ref{fig:Haw}.
+It can be observed that the Hawking temperature decreases as the event horizon increases and shifts towards a positive value as the angular momentum increases while keeping the magnetic mass, the black hole's charge, and the cosmological constant fixed.
+This suggests that the Hawking temperature is influenced by the black hole's parameters, such as angular momentum, magnetic mass, charge, and cosmological constant. \ref{fig:magmass} illustrates how the Hawking radiation varies with the event horizon for different cosmological constant values. \ref{fig:magmass1} shows how the Hawking radiation varies with the event horizon for different values of the magnetic mass.
+Meanwhile, \ref{fig:charge} presents a typical plot showing how the Hawking temperature changes with the event horizon for various values of the electric and magnetic charges.
+The Hawking temperature initially increases exponentially, reaching a maximum before decaying, with the behavior depending on the values of the charges.
+The critical behavior of black holes with a NUT charge is not as well understood as that of Kerr-Newman black holes, but the NUT parameter (n) and the angular momentum (a) influence the spacetime geometry, including the horizon structure and the complex thermodynamic properties of the black hole, leading to instability depending on the interplay between n, mass M , and angular momentum a of the black hole.
+The NUT charge modifies the gravitational potential in such a way that the rate of evaporation differs from a black hole without a NUT charge, potentially affecting the emission of Hawking radiation.
+This process results in either an increased or decreased evaporation rate depending on the detailed structure of the spacetime, while the NUT parameter n doesn’t have as direct an impact on the evaporation process as angular momentum.
+The Schwarzschild black hole’s evaporation rate is well-known, with the Hawking temperature depending solely on its mass.
+The absence of rotation or charge means simpler dynamics but less flexibility in altering thermodynamic properties.
+The presence of the NUT parameter could lead to different boundary conditions at infinity, thereby affecting the radiated energy and temperature.\\